-An aspect ratio of 1: 1.85 results in the following format factors:
+Using an aspect ratio of 1:1.85, the following format factors apply:

 Relative f-stop values

-The cameras were - in contrast to previous tests - not adjusted to the actual color temperature but set to 5600K preset.
-In steps of 1 stop, we drew i.d.R.
-Exposure levels from -6 to +6.
+In contrast to previous tests, the cameras were not adjusted to the actual color temperature but set to 5600K preset.
+Exposure levels were bracketed in steps of 1 stop from -6 to +6.

-The brightest exposure at which the top lights in her face have not yet clipped, we call the ETTR exposure (see explanation in test 2016).
+The brightest exposure at which the skin tone in the test subject’s face did not clip was defined as the ETTR exposure (see explanation of the ETTR method in test 2016).